fidelsurtida/snake/README.md

 - June 3, 2024
   - Implemented collision to bombs and display of negative health and score floater.
   - Fixes for the gameover screen execution and removed effects and floaters in the deathcam image.
+- June 4, 2024
+  - Added explosion animation sprite and implemented explosion animation upon collision and destruction of bomb.

 <br>
 <b>This project is currently under development.</b>